wotbrew/faraday-atom/README.md

 - Durable atom, persists after restarts
 - Transitions via CAS using dynamo's conditional put, safe for concurrent updates
 - Encodes data such that all edn data is supported yet indexes are still possible.
-- Due to encoding amazons console is still usable and your data is human readable, though byte-arrays are also supported.
+- Due to encoding the console is still usable and your data is human readable, though byte-arrays are also supported.

 ## Why use atoms beyond a single process?